Dark mode

 Subwoofer main speaker size.
 The diameter of the woofer determines the size of the device (see above).

-The size of the subwoofer's main speaker from the front (usually the bezel that protrudes beyond the cone) to the rear edge (where the magnet is usually located).
-In fact, it matters when selecting cases for frameless models, as well as installing Free Air (see "Execution"): it is at this depth that the speaker will be "drowned" in the case or in the boot.
-And not always a flat subwoofer will produce less bass than its more voluminous counterpart.
+The size of the main subwoofer speaker from the front (usually the frame protruding beyond the diffuser) to the rear edge (where the magnet is usually located).
+In practice, it matters when selecting enclosures for frameless models, as well as when installing Free Air (see "Design"): this is the depth to which the speaker will be "recessed" into the enclosure or trunk.
+And a flat subwoofer will not always produce less bass than its more voluminous counterpart.

 Challenger OPUS SD-250 FA often compared